My Hiking Fail

 The bus dumped me in a one-horse town that didn’t even have a café where I could get a hot drink (It was f***ing cold and a cup of tea had also be part of my ‘plan’).
 So, I walked in the direction of the trail headquarters for more slow and painful hours than I care to remember.

 It was during this walk that I started to get an inkling of how challenging the upcoming days were going to be.
 It turned out, as much as I’m ashamed to admit, I too had over-packed.
 I had been suckered into a closing down book store and left with 3 paper backs that I couldn’t bear to part with.
 In my over-zealous attempt at being prepared for anything, I had purchased 3 gas canisters for my stove when one probably would have sufficed.
 I was also carrying significantly heavier food than I ideally would have chosen in New Zealand due to being limited to the one unfamiliar supermarket that was in walking distance from our hostel in Buffalo.
-And, mortifyingly enough, I didn’t yet have a smartphone and pop it phone case so was traveling with my tablet for the purposes of getting Wifi and Google maps (I’m cringing so much right now).
+And, mortifyingly enough, I didn’t yet have a smartphone so was traveling with my tablet for the purposes of getting Wifi and Google maps (I’m cringing so much right now).

 After finding that the road I was following on my tablet ended mysteriously in a copse of dense brambles and willow trees, and getting scratched up in the process of deciding to power through rather than backtrack an hour and take the long way around, I finally reached the trail headquarters.